 Tooth undercutting due to too few teeth?
 Normally with such very few teeth as the invention uses, tooth undercutting becomes a serious problem (see: Tooth Undercutting of Beveloid Gears, Chia-Chang Liu, Chung-Biau Tsay - Journal of Mechanical Design - DECEMBER 2001, Vol. 123/569.).
 However, as you can see for yourself in the animations (click to go to the animations page), it is not a problem with the New-CVT.
-In fact as few as six teeth are possible.
+In fact as few as six teeth are possible (slight undercut with six teeth).
 The reason is twofold.
 Firstly, the conical involute gears are created with a pressure angle of 26.6 (=ArcTan(0.5)) at their centre height.
 And secondly, the conical involute gears intermesh with their shafts parallel to each other.
 The result of this is that the active pressure angle, of the two gears in the cross-sections, changes in opposite directions.
 Both these factors together allow for far fewer teeth without the problem of undercutting arising.

 Changing gears requires a very quick shift between gears, is this possible?
 Yes, both electric and pneumatic systems are quick enough.
 Gear changes will have to be done by computer and the system to change gear will be a major part of the transmission, but it is perfectly feasible and quite compact.

 The new-CVT has very many different possible gear ratios, does it need to go through all of them to go from the lowest to the highest gear?
 No, the system is built around two pinions going up and down a main gear.
 The combination of all their potential positions is what makes the very high number of gear ratios.
 So in order to go from the highest to the lowest gear ratio, both pinions will just have to move up the length of the main gear.